 - A U.S. citizen who is a bona fide resident of a foreign country, or countries, for an uninterrupted period that includes an entire tax year (January 1-December 31, if you file a calendar year return) or - A U.S. resident alien who is a citizen or national of a country with which the United States has an income tax treaty in effect and who is a bona fide resident of a foreign country, or countries, for an uninterrupted period that includes an entire tax year (January 1-December 31, if you file a calendar year return).
 See Pub.
-901, U.S. Tax Treaties, for a list of these countries.
+901, U.S. Tax Treaties, for a list of countries with which the United States has an income tax treaty in effect.